← All writing

 Hybrid stacks: who actually shipped

 Pure SSMs win on streaming and lose on exact retrieval.
-The 2024-2025 wave acknowledged that and stopped trying to beat softmax everywhere — they just kept a small fraction of softmax layers around for the cases where you need them.
+The 2024-2025 hybrids just accept that and keep a few softmax layers around for the cases that need them.
 The lineage:

 The two ratios are worth staring at.
 Granite 4 picked 9:1 Mamba-to-attention.
 Kimi picked 3:1 linear-to-MLA.
 Same family of architecture, same intuition (hybrid > pure), but Granite optimised aggressively for cache savings and Kimi for quality on long-context retrieval.
 The knee depends on what you're paying attention to.